rafalradx/churn-shield/README.md

 ### 3. Install Dependencies:

+To use `FastAPI` application install requirements from file:

 `pip install -r requirements.txt`

+To use `flet` app install requirements from file:

+`pip install -r requirements-flet.txt`

 This command installs all dependencies required by the project using the **requirements.txt file**.